mokgaet/TASK-INTERN-CAREER/README.md

 4. Mind you, you have 5 attempts to guess the number.

 # The Calculator Application

-> The Calculator Application is a simple and user-friendly tool for performing basic arithmetic operations.
+The Calculator Application is a simple and user-friendly tool for performing basic arithmetic operations.
 It allows users to quickly perform calculations such as addition, subtraction, multiplication, and division.

+## Features
+- A graphical user interface (GUI) for easy interaction.
+- Supports basic operations: **Addition (+), Subtraction (-), Multiplication (*), and Division (/).**
+- Displays real-time results as users input numbers and operators.
+- A **clear/reset** button to start a new calculation.
+- Error handling for invalid inputs, such as division by zero.

+This application is ideal for quick calculations and serves as a useful utility for users of all levels.